 Impingement occurs when there is excessive friction between tissues.
 In the shoulder, it often happens when the space between the acromion (shoulder blade) and a group of tendons called the rotator cuff increases, leading to excessive rubbing.

 Shoulder impingement is often a result of overuse.
-Using the shoulder a lot can cause the tendons of the rotator cuff to swell, decreasing the joint space, causing the cuff to rub against the acromion, leading to pain, irritation, and inflammation.
+Frequently using the shoulder can cause the tendons of the rotator cuff to swell, decreasing the joint space.
+This makes the cuff rub against the acromion, leading to pain, irritation, and inflammation.
 Shoulder impingement can also be caused by bursitis (inflammation of the bursa).
-Bursa provides the lubrication for the cuff to slide freely during motion, so inflammation of this tissue can lead to issues.
+Bursa provides the lubrication for the cuff to slide freely during motion, so inflammation of this tissue leads to issues.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It’s easy.
 Just click “Edit Text” or double click me to add your own content and make changes to the font.
 Feel free to drag and drop me anywhere you like on your page.
 I’m a great place for you to tell a story and let your users know a little more about you.

 This is a great space to write long text about your company and your services.
 You can use this space to go into a little more detail about your company.
 Talk about your team and what services you provide.
 Tell your visitors the story of how you came up with the idea for your business and what makes you different from your competitors.
 Make your company stand out and show your visitors who you are.